 Thankfully you have identified the situation that you need to get free from.
 What you need to do next is to simply find an “anchor” on which you can lean in those unpleasant situations or find a burden bearer.

 I’ll be explaining the burden-bearing system I have found later on.

 Albert Ellis, in his Rational Emotive Behaviour Therapy, explained that nothing in life is positive or negative in itself, instead, it is our perception of those things that make them either positive or negative.

 Now, I’m not trying to say that the situations in your life aren’t negative; I’m just trying to guide you through a mindset shift.
 This is it: instead of focusing on the negativity of all the negative happenings in your life, try to identify some positive outcomes that could come out of those situations.

-For example, if you lost a loved one, instead of focusing on the loss and all your life will be void of, try to see some advantages that could come out of it: you now have an experience that will help you empathize with others, and if the death was caused by something evitable, you have learned how to avoid future occurrences.
+For example, if you lost a loved one, instead of focusing on the loss and all that your life will now be void of, try to see some advantages that could come out of it: you now have an experience that will help you empathize with others, and if the death was caused by something evitable, you have learned how to avoid future occurrences.